 Trauma that is 'avoided, ignored, belittled, denied, misunderstood and untreated' as Levine and Kline (2007) so helpfully frame, 'causes human suffering'.

 Until you are aware and ready to attend to this impact it'll impact every decision you make and every relationship you have, including the one, very importantly, with yourself.
 It can lead to mental health difficulties, drug and alcohol dependency or other coping mechanisms, relationship breakdown, and I've seen the loss of children to adoption or other permanent arrangements.
-Trauma can pass down from one generation to the next - something called 'generational trauma'.
+Trauma can pass down from one generation to the next - something called 'generational trauma' unless you break the cycle.
 Or you may quietly navigate life with low self-esteem and self-worth, anxiety, never experiencing fully the joy and opportunities that life could offer.

 Then comes the problem of where to seek help.
 It's a minefield.
-Some service offers have a long way to go to be truly trauma aware, sensitive and responsive.
-Access to services, public or private, is ever more challenging, and some can be reactionary and time limited.
-Your time with them can feel rushed and you may feel misunderstood.
+Access to services, public or private, is ever more challenging, and some can be reactionary, not so trauma informed, and time limited.

 You will know when the time is right for you and when you're ready, we are ready, and we can't wait to meet you"